zenml-io/zenml/README.md

 2. [Basic NLP with BERT](examples/e2e_nlp/): Feature engineering, training, and inference focused on NLP.
 3. [LLM RAG Pipeline with Langchain and OpenAI](https://github.com/zenml-io/zenml-projects/tree/main/llm-agents): Using Langchain to create a simple RAG pipeline.
 4. [Huggingface Model to Sagemaker Endpoint](https://github.com/zenml-io/zenml-projects/tree/main/huggingface-sagemaker): Automated MLOps on Amazon Sagemaker and HuggingFace
-5. LLMOps ??
+4. [LLMops](https://github.com/zenml-io/zenml-projects/tree/main/llm-complete-guide): Complete guide to do LLM with ZenML

 ## 🔋 Deploy ZenML

 For full functionality ZenML should be deployed on the cloud to enable collaborative features as the central MLOps interface for teams.

-Currently, there are two main options to deploy ZenML:
+Currently, there are two main ways to deploy ZenML:

 - **ZenML Cloud**: With [ZenML Cloud](cloud.zenml.io/?utm_source=readme&utm_medium=referral_link&utm_campaign=cloud_promotion&utm_content=signup_link),
-you can utilize a control plane to create ZenML servers, also known as tenants.
+you can make use of a control plane to create ZenML servers, also known as tenants.
 These tenants are managed and maintained by ZenML’s dedicated team, alleviating the burden of server management from your end.
 - **Self-hosted deployment**: Alternatively, you have the flexibility to [deploy